Why Is My Cat Panting?

 - Stress.
 Stress can be threatening if the cat remains stressed for too long, so be wary of the time frame.
-For many pets the stress is a car ride, or coming to a new place.
-The painting should subside when the ride is over or when they’re returned somewhere safe that they know.
+For many pets, the stress may come from a car ride, or coming to a new place.
+The panting should subside when the ride is over or when they’re returned somewhere safe that they are familiar with.

 Potentially Dangerous Causes for Cat Panting

-There is a plethora of disorders and maladies that can cause panting.
+There are a number of disorders and maladies that can cause panting in cats.
 These include:

 - Low blood oxygen levels